 Former CEO and Chairman of the Board, Duke Energy

 As a Rubenstein Fellow, Rogers built coalitions of students and faculty to focus on the challenge of how to increase energy access for the 1.2 billion people worldwide living without it.
 Energy access in the developing world is also the subject of the book Rogers’ wrote while serving as a Fellow, Lighting the World, and the topic of a graduate seminar that Rogers co-taught with Tim Profeta, Director of the Nicholas Institute for Environmental Policy Solutions.
 Rogers also served as a co-leader to a Bass Connections project team exploring Rural Electricity Access projects.
+This work continues even today at Duke through the Nicholas Institute’s Energy Access Project.

 Rogers also brought his significant experience in business, energy, the environment, policy, and law to the university by delivering speeches, participating in seminars, and mentoring students across multiple schools.